 Below, I’ll give you the info you need to decide which one is right for you.

 In general, private music lessons are usually far better for your progress.
-While group classes are better for social experiences and leaning some musical skills like improvising or playing in an ensemble.
+Group classes are better for social experiences and learning some musical skills like improvising or playing in an ensemble.

 The Benefits of Private Music Lessons

 Private music lessons help you meet your personal goals

 When you study with a professional private music teacher, you’ll receive your teacher’s full attention and focus for the entire lesson.

 You’ll get lessons planned and tailored to your specific needs, goals, and learning style.
 For that reason, you’ll progress swiftly and easily because classes are made just for you.
 (You’ll still have to put in the practice at home, of course.)